-Discover the most marvellous mountains and beaches on this trip from Rome to Italy’s ‘heel’ and back.
+Discover marvellous mountains and beaches on this trip from Rome to Italy’s ‘heel’ and back.

 Alberobello - Marvel at Apulia’s unique beehive-shaped houses that look like they were built by fairies.

 Lecce – Delight in sumptuous baroque architecture and enjoy the balmy vibes of the town nicknamed ‘Florence of the South’.

 Salento Peninsula – The heel of Italy will steal your heart with the turquoise bays of Otranto and Santa Maria di Leuca.

 Matera - Step back in time as you explore the town famous for 9,000-year-old cave houses.

 Pompeii - Ponder over the everyday life of the Ancient Romans as you stroll through the city that froze in time.

 Amalfi Coast – Pastel-coloured houses, steep cliffs, azure seas, lemon groves and a lot of glamour: Feel La Dolce Vita at its finest.

 Mount Vesuvius – Vesuvius may look tame now, but this infamous volcano reshaped the ancient world.

 Some are enamoured with elevated scenic views, whilst others say nothing compares to an Aperol Spritz served by an ocean of azure blues.